klandestino/cursorial/readme.txt

 them as any other loop in your theme with `have_posts()`, `the_post()` etc. Editors can then manage these loops in the administration by simply drag posts to these loops or between them and override the posts content if they like.
+They'll find posts in a search box just next to the loops.

 The loops can be configured to

 * allow just a limited number of posts,
-* to have posts with children (like nested loops),
+* to have posts with children (like nested loops, related content etc),
-* make post content overridable and optional
+* make posts' content overrideable and optional
 * and be set together in the administration.

-### No additional database tables or writeable directories are added
+= No additional database tables or writeable directories are added =

 This plugin will simply register a hidden [custom post type](http://codex.wordpress.org/Post_Types "Post Types « Wordpress Codex") and a [custom taxonomy](http://codex.wordpress.org/Taxonomies "Taxonomies « Wordpress Codex").
-It's therefore installable/runnable on the most kinds of web hosts/environments.
+It's therefore installable/runnable on most kinds of web hosts/environments.

 == Installation ==